Nicholas Ridley, Baron Ridley of Liddesdale: Baron Ridley of Liddesdale

 Ridley was also secretary of the Canning Club, a councillor on Castle Ward Rural District Council and a member of the executive committee of the National Trust.

 Personal life

-Lord Ridley of Liddesdale was married to Clayre Campbell, daughter of Alistair Campbell, 4th Baron Stratheden and Campbell.
+Ridley was married to Clayre Campbell, daughter of Alistair Campbell, 4th Baron Stratheden and Campbell.
 They divorced in 1974.
 They had three daughters: social worker Susanna Rickett, designer and writer Jessica Ridley, and historian Jane Ridley, Professor of History at the University of Buckingham.
-He was a keen water colourist and photographer.
+He was a keen watercolour painter and photographer.

 In 1990, asked to comment on the resignation of his cabinet colleague Norman Fowler who had given as the reason for his resignation the wish "to spend more time with my family", Ridley quipped that the last thing he wanted to do was spend more time with his family.
-Ridley's puppet on Spitting Image was always portrayed with a cigarette.

-He died of lung cancer on 4 March 1993.
+Ridley was a heavy smoker, and his Spitting Image puppet was always portrayed with a cigarette.
+He died from lung cancer at his home in Penton, Nicholforest, Cumbria, on 4 March 1993.